-All in all, you may compensate a maximum of two elements (tasks or exams only) for which a ranking of 5 or higher has been achieved, with two elements (tasks or exams only) for which a ranking of 7 or higher has been achieved.
+All in all, you may compensate a maximum of two elements (tasks or exams only, no projects, no parts of the Professional Empowerment Program (Research, Reflect, Reveal) for which a ranking of 5.0 or higher has been achieved, with two elements (tasks or exams only, no projects, no parts of the Personal Empowerment Program) for which a ranking of 7.0 or higher has been achieved.
+This is possible to a maximum of 4 ECs.
 An exemption is not a ranking.
 A task may be compensated only with a task, and an exam only with an exam.
 The compensation arrangement is only applicable when the entire first year has been completed.
 The compensated ranking will be displayed in the results overview on Progress with the code 'VR'.